 When platforms lose this value, they gradually go under as diligent freelancers and employers go elsewhere.
 But successful freelance platforms sometimes face similar exoduses of talent: if a quality freelancer and hirer form a good working relationship, they may withdraw that relationship from the platform and conduct it privately, which means vital contributions such as ratings and work history that could be building the platform aren’t being inputted.

 Boon protects against these behaviors by leveraging the security and immutability of blockchain.
 Smart contracts help hirers and workers make clear arrangements.
 Funds are held in escrow whenever arrangements are initiated, and parties have to hold a minimum balance in Boon Coin to participate in the system.

 These arrangements further incentivize good behavior, in addition to the promise of Boon Coin rewards that can be transferred to stable and liquefiable Boon Dollars.
 This ecosystem means that freelancers and hirers alike are encouraged to contribute to the platform in a meaningful way.

 Not only is bad behavior punished, but good behavior and strong relationships are rewarded with platform-specific incentives such as Boon Coins and positive work history, encouraging quality freelancers and hirers alike to continue forging relationships on the Boon platform.

 How could Boon change your company’s freelance hiring practices?Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.